RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 # RESEARCH EXPERIENCE

-### [Research] Mapping Spatial Transcriptome of an Entire Vertebrate Brain
+### Jan.
+2020-present [Research] Mapping Spatial Transcriptome of an Entire Vertebrate

-**MIT, Brain and Cognitive Sciences, Cambridge, MA**
+Brain MIT, Brain and Cognitive Sciences, Cambridge, MA

-Jan.
-2020-present • Designed and led the project to map the RNA expression profiles of the zebrafish brain.
+-  Designed and led the project to map the RNA expression profiles of the zebrafish brain.

-• Developed the imaging analysis (registration, stitching, segmentation) tools for terabyte level data in collaboration with a computer vision group.
+- Developed the imaging analysis (registration, stitching, segmentation) tools for terabyte level data in collaboration with a computer vision group.

-• Developed bioinformatic tools which selected cell type marker genes in R and Python.
+- Developed bioinformatic tools which selected cell type marker genes in R and Python.

 <br>

-### [Course] Affect Encoding in Word Embeddings
+### Sept.2021-Nov.2021 [Course] Affect Encoding in Word Embeddings

-**Sept.2021-Nov.2021.
-MIT, Cambridge, MA.**
+MIT, Cambridge, MA

-• Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings.
+- Studied how contextualized word embedding in NLP models encodes richer affective information compared to static word embeddings.

-• Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.
+- Demonstrated the utility of such contextualized word embedding in encoding affect information in the few-shot learning scheme.

 <br>